-Under Part 3 of the Terrorism Act, businesses and their employees are also required to disclose information to SOCA in circumstances where they have identified suspicious activity.
+Under Part 3 of the Terrorism Act 2000, businesses and their employees are also required to disclose information to NCA in circumstances where they have identified suspicious activity.

-This requirement is identical to the requirements under Part 7 of the POCA.
+This requirement is similar to the requirements under Part 7 of the POCA.

 The Money Laundering Regulations specify that businesses must have a process in place to identify and report suspicious activity.